-- · the wholesale distribution of motor fuels; - the retail distribution of motor fuels to end customers at sites operated by commission agents or us; - the owning or leasing of sites used in the retail distribution of motor fuels and, in turn, generating rental income from the lease or sublease of the sites; and - · the operation of convenience stores.
+- the wholesale distribution of motor fuels; - the retail distribution of motor fuels to end customers at sites operated by commission agents or us; - the owning or leasing of sites used in the retail distribution of motor fuels and, in turn, generating rental income from the lease or sublease of the sites; and - the operation of convenience stores.

-The financial statements are composed of CrossAmerica and its wholly owned subsidiaries.
+The financial statements reflect the consolidated results of CrossAmerica and its wholly owned subsidiaries.
 CrossAmerica's primary operations are conducted by the following consolidated wholly owned subsidiaries:

-- Lehigh Gas Wholesale LLC ("LGW"), which distributes motor fuels on a wholesale basis and generates qualified income under Section 7704(d) of the Internal Revenue Code; - LGP Realty Holdings LP ("LGPR"), which functions as the real estate holding company of CrossAmerica and holds the assets that generate rental income that is qualifying under Section 7704(d) of the Internal Revenue Code; and - Lehigh Gas Wholesale Services, Inc. ("LGWS"), which owns and leases (or leases and sub-leases) real estate and personal property used in the retail distribution of motor fuels, as well as provides maintenance and other services to its customers.
+- LGW, which distributes motor fuels on a wholesale basis and generates qualified income under Section 7704(d) of the Internal Revenue Code; - LGPR, which functions as the real estate holding company of CrossAmerica and holds the assets that generate rental income that is qualifying under Section 7704(d) of the Internal Revenue Code; and - LGWS, which owns and leases (or leases and sub-leases) real estate and personal property used in the retail distribution of motor fuels, as well as provides maintenance and other services to its customers.
 In addition, LGWS distributes motor fuels on a retail basis and sells convenience merchandise items to end customers at company-operated retail sites and sells motor fuel on a retail basis at sites operated by commission agents.
-Income from the retail distribution of motor fuels, convenience items and rental income from leases of real property to a related party is not qualifying income under Section 7704(d) of the Internal Revenue Code.
+Income from LGWS generally is not qualifying income under Section 7704(d) of the Internal Revenue Code.

-CST Brands, Inc. ("CST"), a Delaware corporation, owns 100% of the membership interest in the general partner (the "General Partner") of CrossAmerica Partners LP ("we," "us," "our," "CrossAmerica," "the Partnership" or "the Company") and 100% of our incentive distribution rights ("IDRs").
+CST, a Delaware corporation, owns 100% of the membership interest in the General Partner of CrossAmerica and 100% of our IDRs.
 The General Partner manages our operations and business activities.
-The General Partner is managed and operated by the executive officers of the General Partner, under the oversight of the Board of Directors ("the Board").
-As a result of its ownership of all of the membership interests in the General Partner, CST has the right to appoint all members of the Board.
+The General Partner is managed and operated by the executive officers of the General Partner, under the oversight of the Board.
+As a result of its ownership of all of the membership interests in the General Partner, CST has the right to appoint all members of the Board and therefore controls our operations even though CST does not own a majority of our common units.

-As part of our business strategy with CST, we intend, when favorable market conditions exist and pending approval by the General Partner's independent conflicts committee and mutual agreement upon terms and other conditions, to purchase interests at fair market value in CST's wholesale motor fuel supply business ("CST Fuel Supply") over time.
-As of March 31, 2016 our total equity interest in CST Fuel Supply is 17.5%.
+As part of our business strategy with CST, we intend, when favorable market conditions exist and pending approval by the General Partner's independent conflicts committee and the approval of the executive committee of the Board of Directors of CST and mutual agreement upon terms and other conditions, to purchase interests at fair market value in CST Fuel Supply, over time.
+As of June 30, 2016 our total equity interest in CST Fuel Supply was 17.5%.
+See Note 9 for discussion of the July 2016 refund of a portion of the purchase price paid in 2015 by the Partnership to CST Fuel Supply associated with the reduction in wholesale distribution volume resulting from CST's sale of its California and Wyoming assets.

-Additionally, we have previously issued common units as consideration in the purchase of equity interests in CST Fuel Supply and the real property associated with CST's New to Industry ("NTI") convenience stores.
-We may, from time to time, issue common units as payment for charges incurred under the Amended and Restated Omnibus Agreement, dated October 1, 2014, by and among CrossAmerica, the General Partner, Dunne Manning, Inc., Dunne Manning Stores LLC ("DMS"), CST Services LLC and Joseph V. Topper, Jr. (the "Amended Omnibus Agreement").
+Additionally, we have previously issued common units as consideration in the purchase of equity interests in CST Fuel Supply and the real property associated with some of CST's NTI convenience stores.
+We have previously issued, and may continue to issue, common units as payment for charges incurred under the Amended Omnibus Agreement.
 Pursuant to a unit purchase program announced in September 2015, CST has also acquired our common units through open market purchases.
-Through March 31, 2016, after giving effect to these transactions, CST owns 19.1% of our limited partner interests.
+Through June 30, 2016, after giving effect to these transactions, CST owned 19.3% of our limited partner interests.